bergesinstitute/graf-method/book-2-unit-7.md

     Nevar – to snow

 When we want to say it's raining or snowing, we have to use the progressive tense in the third-person singular, since *llover* and *nevar* are impersonal verbs:

     Está lloviendo – it's raining

     Está nevando – it's snowing

 When we conjugate them in the present tense (for habits or facts), we need to keep in mind that *nevar* and *llover* are stem-changing verbs.
-Also, since they are impersonal verbs, we only conjugate them in the third person singular:
+Also, since they are impersonal verbs, we only conjugate them in the third-person singular:

     Llueve – it rains